Food and Nutrition Technical Assistance III Project (FANTA)

 - Building the evidence base for nutrition programming through implementation research

 - Strengthening multisectoral nutrition governance to improve nationally led scale-up and sustainability of nutrition programming

 - Developing innovative tools and resources to design and improve nutrition and food security programs

 - Fostering multisectoral approaches and linkages among sectors, such as between nutrition and agriculture, health, economic and livelihood strengthening, social support, environmental protection, water and sanitation, and finance

 - Providing technical assistance to enhance maternal and child nutrition and health and helping to integrate gender issues into nutrition and food security programs

 - Strengthening national capacity to implement nutrition assessment, counseling and support (NACS) services for people living with HIV, tuberculosis and other infectious diseases and otherwise incorporating food and nutrition support into the prevention and treatment of infectious diseases

 - Integrating management of acute malnutrition into national health systems

 - Providing technical assistance on monitoring and evaluation, indicator development, data collection and survey sampling

-FANTA is currently active in Bangladesh, Botswana, Côte d'Ivoire, Ethiopia, Lesotho, Malawi, Mozambique, Swaziland, Uganda and Zambia.
-The project was previously active in the Democratic Republic of the Congo, Ghana, Guatemala, Haiti, Madagascar, Namibia, Nigeria, Tanzania and Vietnam.
+FANTA is currently active in Botswana, Côte d'Ivoire, Ethiopia, Lesotho, Mozambique and Uganda.
+The project was previously active in Bangladesh, Democratic Republic of the Congo, Ghana, Guatemala, Haiti, Madagascar, Malawi, Namibia, Nigeria, Swaziland, Tanzania, Vietnam and Zambia.
 Managed by FHI 360, FANTA is a cooperative agreement funded by USAID.